 Sweetwater Creek State Park

-We’ve previously hiked Sweetwater Creek State Park’s White and Red Trails, but this time we opted for the Yellow and newer Orange Trails.
+We’ve previously hiked Sweetwater Creek State Park’s White and Red Trails, but this time we opted to hike the Yellow and newer Orange Trails.

 At about 1.2 miles, there is a small offshoot trail to the right that follows along the creek, through blooming pink and white mountain laurels, to a cross-creek view of the New Manchester Mill.
 On our cloudy hike, the mill ruins sat like a castle on a stormy shore.